I like pork. No. That’s not right. I love pork. And chile verde is one of my favourite things.

 - Remove all but 2 Tbsp fat from the pot.
 Heat over medium heat.
 Fry the pureed tomatillo pepper mixture for 3 minutes.
 Stir constantly to scrape up the brown bits on the bottom of the pot.
 That stuff is pure cooking gold.
 The sauce will darken.

-- Simmer for 1 hour.
+- Cover and simmer for 1 hour.
 Check for tenderness.
 This will probably take around 90 minutes for pork shoulder but it is done when it is done.
 And that is when it is tender.

 - Taste and adjust for salt.
 You will need more so creep up on it carefully.